bellroy/elm-actor-framework/README.md

 There are three examples in the example folder.

-It's easy to run them locally;
+The output can be [seen online](https://tricycle.github.io/elm-actor-framework) and it's easy to run them locally;

 - Clone this repository.
 - Navigate to the example folder; `cd example`.